10 things we learned from Charlie Brooker’s Black Mirror

 10. Technology is bad.
 Sort of.

 Still here?
 Oh, good.
 There’s one bit of positive news amid the pit of sickening muck that is our existence: technology isn’t always bad.
 Black Mirror at its best moments embraces the potential it offers – then warily nudges us away from the point of no return, before we blindly stagger over it while checking our emails.
 In its worst moments, it comes across like an ageing man in his slippers telling the young kids of today that computers will rise up and take over the world.
-The black truth lies somewhere in between the crazed grandpa and the Apple fanboy: technology’s great.
+The black truth lies somewhere in between the crazed grandpa and a devoted Apple fan: technology’s great.
 The real problem is the people using it.
-Humanity’s screwed.
 Happy viewing.